Movie Poster Artists - A Chronology

-In this, the second of the series, we outline the key period that the 'The Artists' will cover and provide a downloadable Infographic showing a Chronology of the most prominent movie poster artists - many of whom this blog series will take a look at.
+In this, the second of the series, we provide a downloadable Infographic giving a chronology of the most prominent movie poster artists - many of whom we will take a closer look at in future posts.

-As you will see in the Infographic below, from the perspective of the artists, we believe that the period since the birth of the movie poster can be split in to three eras.
+As you will see in the Infographic, from the perspective of the artists, we believe that the period since the birth of the movie poster can be split in to three eras.

 The Lost Era

 Within fifty years, the movies progressed from minute-long silent vignettes to the blockbusters of "King Kong", "Gone With The Wind" and "The Wizard of Oz".

 The movie poster saw equally dramatic progression, from the sandwich boards of the Nickelodeons to the twenty-four sheet traffic-stoppers of a Cecil B. De Mille spectacular.

 With more than ten films released in a typical week, competition between studios was intense.
 Each employed ever increasing marketing budgets and ever elaborate campaigns, all laid out for cinema owners in the film's 'Press Book'.

 Celebrated artists of the early twentieth Century, such as Harrison Fisher, Henry Clive and Franklin Booth, were drafted in by studios desperate to lure the public in to their own production.
 In 1919 the Universal Film Manufacturing Company arranged a competition to find a poster for Erich von Stroheim's "Blind Husbands", with Charles Lennox Wright winning out against seventy-four other artists.

 Despite this, very little is known of most posters produced during the period.
 Films were ephemeral and their posters, no matter how beautiful, were transient pieces of paper, thrown away at the end of their film's run.